tkg31302/SoC2021_Task1/README.md

   - Image Processing in OpenCV
   - Feature Detection and Description in OpenCV
   - Video Analysis in OpenCV
 - Part1 - Google Machine Learning Course helped me to learn basic Machine Learning concepts and ideas behind developing Machine Learning Algorithms.
+It also acquainted me with various features of numpy and pandas.